-In Patch 214, the Error message is hidden under the main Vista Sign-on window.
+In Patch 196 through Patch 222, the Error message is hidden under the main Vista Sign-on window.
 The user has to move the VistA Sign-on window, then click 'OK' in the Error message window to be able to continue.
 A fix for this issue is scheduled for a future Background Processor patch.